 - 1. Read all instructions before using this appliance. - 2.
 Read and follow the specific "PRECAUTIONS TO AVOID POSSIBLE EXPOSURE TO EXCESSIVE MICROWAVE ENERGY," above. - 3.
 This appliance must be grounded.
 Connect only to a properly grounded outlet.
-See "GROUNDING INSTRUCTIONS" found on page 5. - 4.
+See "GROUNDING INSTRUCTIONS" found on page 6. - 4.
 As with any cooking appliance, DO NOT leave oven unattended while in use. - 5.
-Install or locate this appliance only in accordance with the installation instructions found on page 5. - 6.
+Install or locate this appliance only in accordance with the installation instructions found on page 6. - 6.
 DO NOT cover or block any openings on this appliance. - 7.
 DO NOT store this appliance outdoors.
 DO NOT use this product near water (for example, near a kitchen sink, in a wet basement, or near a swimming pool or similar locations). - 8.
 Use this appliance only for its intended use as described in this manual.
 DO NOT use corrosive chemicals, vapors or non-food products in this appliance.
 This type of oven is specifically designed to heat or cook food.
 It is not designed for industrial or laboratory use.
-The use of corrosive chemicals in heating or cleaning will damage the appliance and may result in radiation leaks. - 9.
-When cleaning surfaces of the door and oven that come together on closing the door, use only mild, non-abrasive soaps or detergents applied with a sponge or soft cloth.
+The use of corrosive chemicals in heating or cleaning will damage the appliance and may result in radiation leaks.

-IMPORTANT SAFETY INSTRUCTIONS continued)
+IMPORTANT SAFETY INSTRUCTIONS (continued)